AmirHome/RPAStudioFrozen/README.md

 dotnet build --configuration Debug

+server:
-server:dotnet run --configuration Debug --urls "http://localhost:5001"
+   dotnet run --configuration Debug --urls "http://localhost:5001"

-studio:dotnet run --configuration Debug --urls "http://localhost:5000"
+### Customizing Elsa Studio
+To customize the logo and title:
+1. Create a `wwwroot` directory
+2. Add your custom logo as `wwwroot/custom-logo.png`
+3. Add your custom favicon as `wwwroot/custom-favicon.png`
+4. The custom index.html will override the default Elsa Studio interface